daattali/beautiful-jekyll/_posts/2016-12-06-Texts_Classification_in_R.md

 One have quite a few choice when doing text analytics in R. The `tm` package is probably one of the most well known.
 I also came accross 3 others: `RTextTools`, `quantedea` and `tidytext`.

-`RTextTools` is using a variety of existing R packages, it is designed as a one-stop-shop for conducting supervised learning with textual data.
-Overall, RTextTools offers a comprehensive approach to text classification, by interfacing with existing text pre-processing routines and machine learning algorithms and by providing new analytics functions.
+`RTextTools` is using &gt; a variety of existing R packages, it is designed as a one-stop-shop for conducting supervised learning with textual data. \[...\] Overall, RTextTools offers a comprehensive approach to text classification, by interfacing with existing text pre-processing routines and machine learning algorithms and by providing new analytics functions.

-We have not yet managed to try with the other 2 packages.
+The package doesn't seem to be actively developped as of late.
+There is a [website](www.rtexttools.com/) an [R article](https://journal.r-project.org/archive/2013-1/collingwood-jurka-boydstun-etal.pdf) and the [package vignette](https://CRAN.R-project.org/package=RTextTools) for more info.

+`tidytext` is a [R package](https://github.com/juliasilge/tidytext) that uses the tidy data principles and

+> make many text mining tasks easier, more effective, and consistent with tools already in wide use.
+By treating text as data frames of words, we can manipulate, summarize, and visualize the characteristics of text easily and integrate natural language processing into effective workflows we were already using.

+Julia Silge and David Robinson, the authors of the package have written [a book](http://tidytextmining.com/) on how to use `tidytext`.
+Well worth a read.

 First method using the `tm` and `caret` package
 ===============================================